-1 require remediation, including those related to gov-2 ernment or contractor production facilities, tooling, 3 or workforce development.
-4 (3) The implementation of analytical tools and 5 processes to monitor and assess the health of the in-6 dustrial base and use near real-time data and visual-7 ization capabilities in making production and dis-8 tribution decisions, with an emphasis on identifying, 9 assessing, and demonstrating commercially available 10 tools.
+1 require remediation, including those related to gov- 2 ernment or contractor production facilities, tooling, 3 or workforce development.
+4 (3) The implementation of analytical tools and 5 processes to monitor and assess the health of the in- 6 dustrial base and use near real-time data and visual- 7 ization capabilities in making production and dis- 8 tribution decisions, with an emphasis on identifying, 9 assessing, and demonstrating commercially available 10 tools.
 11 (4) The establishment and tracking of goals 12 and metrics to support institutionalization of defense 13 industrial base health assessment and planning.
-14 (c) BRIEFING REQUIRED.-Not later than November 15 1, 2023, the Secretary shall provide to the congressional defense committees an interim briefing on the demonstra-16 tion exercise required under subsection (a), including- 17 18 (1) an identification of the programs and use 19 cases to be demonstrated; 20 (2) a description of methodology for executing 21 the demonstration exercise, including analytical tools 22 or metrics identified to support the process; and

-23 (3) any preliminary findings.

-24 (d) ASSESSMENT.-Not later than March 1, 2025,25 the Secretary shall submit to the congressional defense
+14 (c) Briefing Required.-Not later than November 15 1, 2023, the Secretary shall provide to the congressional 16 defense committees an interim briefing on the demonstra- 17 tion exercise required under subsection (a), including- 18 (1) an identification of the programs and use 19 cases to be demonstrated; 20 (2) a description of methodology for executing 21 the demonstration exercise, including analytical tools 22 or metrics identified to support the process; and 23 (3) any preliminary findings.
+24 (d) Assessment.-Not later than March 1, 2025, 25 the Secretary shall submit to the congressional defense

-1 committees a final assessment report of the demonstration exercise, including a description of-2 3 (1) the use cases considered in this demonstra-4 tion exercise; 5 (2) the elements required under subsection (b); 6 (3) outcomes and conclusions; 7 (4) lessons learned; and 8 (5) any recommendations for legislative action 9 that may be required as a result.
-10 (e) DEFINITIONS.-In this section, the terms "military department", "Defense Agency", and Defense Field 11 Activity" have the meanings given those terms in section 12 13 101 of title 10, United States Code.
+1 committees a final assessment report of the demonstration 2 exercise, including a description of- 3 (1) the use cases considered in this demonstra- 4 tion exercise; 5 (2) the elements required under subsection (b); 6 (3) outcomes and conclusions; 7 (4) lessons learned; and 8 (5) any recommendations for legislative action 9 that may be required as a result.
+10 (e) Definitions.-In this section, the terms "mili- 11 tary department", "Defense Agency", and Defense Field 12 Activity" have the meanings given those terms in section 13 101 of title 10, United States Code.
 14 SEC.
-844. PROCUREMENT REQUIREMENTS RELATING TO 15 RARE EARTH ELEMENTS AND STRATEGIC 16 AND CRITICAL MATERIALS.
-17 (a) DISCLOSURES CONCERNING RARE EARTH ELE-MENTS AND STRATEGIC AND CRITICAL MATERIALS BY 18 CONTRACTORS OF DEPARTMENT OF DEFENSE.- 19 20 (1) REQUIREMENT.-Beginning on the date 21 that is 30 months after the date of the enactment 22 of this Act, the Secretary of Defense shall require 23 that any contractor that provides to the Department 24 of Defense a system with a permanent magnet that 25 contains rare earth elements or strategic and critical
+844. PROCUREMENT REQUIREMENTS RELATING TO 15 RARE EARTH ELEMENTS AND STRATEGIC 15 16 RARE EARTH ELEMENTS AND STRATEGIC AND CRITICAL MATERIALS.
+16 AND CRITICAL MATERIALS.
+16 17 AND CRITICAL MATERIALS. (a) DISCLOSURES CONCERNING RARE EARTH ELE- 16 17 18 AND CRITICAL MATERIALS. (a) DISCLOSURES CONCERNING RARE EARTH ELE- MENTS AND STRATEGIC AND CRITICAL MATERIALS BY 16 17 18 19 AND CRITICAL MATERIALS. (a) DISCLOSURES CONCERNING RARE EARTH ELE- MENTS AND STRATEGIC AND CRITICAL MATERIALS BY CONTRACTORS OF DEPARTMENT OF DEFENSE.- 16 17 18 19 20 AND CRITICAL MATERIALS. (a) DISCLOSURES CONCERNING RARE EARTH ELE- MENTS AND STRATEGIC AND CRITICAL MATERIALS BY CONTRACTORS OF DEPARTMENT OF DEFENSE.- (1) REQUIREMENT.-Beginning on the date 16 17 18 19 20 21 AND CRITICAL MATERIALS. (a) DISCLOSURES CONCERNING RARE EARTH ELE- MENTS AND STRATEGIC AND CRITICAL MATERIALS BY CONTRACTORS OF DEPARTMENT OF DEFENSE.- (1) REQUIREMENT.-Beginning on the date that is 30 months after the date of the enactment 16171819202122 AND CRITICAL MATERIALS. (a) DISCLOSURES CONCERNING RARE EARTH ELE- MENTS AND STRATEGIC AND CRITICAL MATERIALS BY CONTRACTORS OF DEPARTMENT OF DEFENSE.- (1) REQUIREMENT.-Beginning on the date that is 30 months after the date of the enactment of this Act, the Secretary of Defense shall require